Moomed-Hamed/action-game/src/README.md

 # code structure
 This codebase is designed to be as simple & efficient as possible.

-## rules & structure
+## structure & rules
 - main.cpp is the only source file
 - each header file can only be #included once; no header guards
-- intermediary.h is the only file allowed to #inlcude external code
+- boilerplate.h is the only file allowed to #inlcude external code

 ## files
-- window.h   : opening a window, keyboard & mouse input, context instantiation
+- window.h   : boilerplate, opening a window, key & mouse input, context instantiation
-- renderer.h : model loading, OpenGL rendering, animation, 3D camera
+- renderer.h : mesh loading, OpenGL rendering, animation, 3D camera
 - physics.h  : colliders, particle system, collider rendering
 - networking.h : server & client interaction & functionality

-## refresher
+## refreshers
-- ok you fucking idiot, you keep forgetting how this shit works so here you go:

-### how meshes are loaded and rendered:
+### how meshes are loaded & rendered:
 #### blender
 - export your mesh as obj(w/ normals & optionally texture coords)
 - or export as collada for animations(1 mesh at a time)